Frequently Asked Questions

 In general the shipping season goes something like this (weather and circumstance permitting):

-- Late March to Early April - First shipment to areas that will already be experiencing spring (ex.
+- Mid March to Early April - First shipment to areas that will already be experiencing spring (ex.
 West Coast orders and Southern States)

 - Mid to Late April - Majority of orders to both Canada and the USA will be shipped.